How to Compose a Follow-Up Release

 Structure the beginning of the sentence appropriately based on the number of injured people, using the following format:

-• Continue on the same line with the injured’s information
+• Continue on the same line with the injured person’s information.

-When listing the injured, the bridge sentence format is similar to that for listing the deceased.
+When listing the injured, the bridge sentence format is similar to listing the deceased.
 The first example is for one injured and the second is for two or more injured.
-Photo by Andrea Batts-Latson
+Photo by DINFOS PAVILION Team

-When listing the injured, the bridge sentence format is similar to that for listing the deceased.
+When listing the injured, the bridge sentence format is similar to listing the deceased.
 The first example is for one injured and the second is for two or more injured.

 Once the bridge is done, it's time to begin discussing the cause of death, type of injuries and other medical details.
 Continue to step 6 if there are no deceased.

-Similar to the bridge, begin by listing the deceased followed by the injured.
+Similar to the bridge, begin by listing the deceased, followed by the injured.
 The dead will have their own paragraph(s) and the injured will have their own paragraph(s).
-List the names in alphabetical order by their last name.
+List the individuals in alphabetical order by last name.

-• If any details differ, give each person their own separate paragraph explaining how and where they went.
+• If any details differ, give each person their own paragraph explaining the details.

 [Last name] was pronounced dead at [medical facility] at [time], said [doctor full ID].
 They died of [cause of death].